-The trail begins off the Kolob Terrace Road and wanders through the open fields with wide open views of the surrounding rock formations.
-As you near Hop Valley, the trail starts it's decent.
-The valley floor of Hop Valley is breathtaking with it's flat sandy bottom and vertical walls rising on both sides.
+The trail begins from the Kolob Terrace Road and wanders through the open fields with wide open views of the surrounding rock formations.
+As you near Hop Valley, the trail starts its descent.
+The valley floor of Hop Valley is breathtaking with its flat sandy bottom and vertical walls rising on both sides.
 The trail is very sandy and well worn.
-The campsites are at the far end of the valley before the descent into La Verkin Creek.
-The descent into La Verkin Creek is steep and offers access to the Kolob Arch.
+The campsites are at the far end of the valley before the steep descent into La Verkin Creek.
 This trail is best in the spring, summer and fall.
 The trail typically has snow in the winter that can remain until early spring.
-Camping is permitted in designated sites only and available on a walk up basis.
+Camping is permitted in designated sites only.

 The first section of the trail travels through an open valley with amazing views of the blue sky and red rocks that make this area famous.

 The Hop Valley Trail descends into an open bottom canyon with high walls on both sides.
 The style of the canyon gives a great feeling of strolling through the wilderness.

 Last updated: July 3, 2019